 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Why you will just love these dark chocolate covered strawberries
+Why you’ll love these dark chocolate-covered strawberries

-- Requires only 2 ingredients that you probably already have
+- Requires only 2 ingredients that you probably already have.

-How to make dark chocolate covered strawberries
+How to make dark chocolate-covered strawberries

 - Prep the strawberries.
 Rinse the strawberries in a strainer under cold water if using organic strawberries.
 For conventional strawberries, place them into a bowl filled with four parts water and one part white vinegar and submerge the strawberries in the water.
 Let them soak for 20 minutes then rinse them.

-- Then remove it and temper the remaining chocolate until it is all fully melted and super smooth.
-To temper you can just stir the chocolate with a rubber spatula or spoon until it is all fully melted.
+- Melt the chocolate.
+You can do so this by placing the chocolate into a microwave-safe bowl and microwaving it in 30-second intervals, stirring it in between until 90% of the chocolate is melted.
+Then remove it and temper the remaining chocolate until it is all fully melted and super smooth.
+To temper, you can just stir the chocolate with a rubber spatula or spoon until it is all fully melted.

 - Dip the strawberries into the chocolate.
 Carefully gather each berry by the stem and dip it diagonally into the chocolate almost to the top.
 You can swirl it around a little bit to get all of it coated but leave the head of the strawberry exposed.
+Let the excess chocolate drip off of the strawberry and lightly tap it against the bowl then place it onto a parchment-lined pan.
+Continue until you have dipped all of the strawberries.

-Optional toppings for chocolate covered strawberries
+Optional toppings for chocolate-covered strawberries

-- Crushed nuts like pistachios, cashews or almonds
+- Crushed nuts like pistachios, cashews, or almonds

 - Shredded coconut